SNodeC/snode.c/README.md

 ##### Using the Parameterless `listen()` Methods when no Configuration File exists

-In case the parameterless `listen()` method is used for activating a server instance for example like
+In case the parameterless `listen()` method is used for activating a *named* server instance for example like

 ```cpp
 EchoServer echoServer("echo"); // Create server instance